-- .1 These guidelines are based on the following assumptions: - .1 All accidents and incidents causing loss or injury can be prevented. - .2 It is possible to eliminate or prevent all risks that may lead to injuries, property damage or loss of time.
+- .1 These guidelines are based on the following assumptions: - All accidents and incidents causing loss or injury can be prevented.
+It is possible to eliminate or prevent all risks that may lead to injuries, - It is possible to eliminate or prevent all risks that may lead to injuries, property damage or loss of time.